 - Transana is cross-platform, allowing researchers to work with their preferred hardware.
-Most qualitative analysis packages are Windows-based.

 - Transana can be used by researchers in many diverse disciplines.
 Current areas of research include educational practices, the analysis and preservation of rare languages, and the analysis of animal behavior, to name a few.
 Transana is used all over the world by researchers from many different fields of study.

 Development of Transana has been supported by the Wisconsin Center for Education Research at the University of Wisconsin-Madison and the National Science Foundation through NPACI at the San Diego Supercomputing Center .
 In the past, we have also received funding from the Talkbank project at Carnegie-Mellon University and the Digital Insight project at the University of Wisconsin-Madison.

 Transana is now funded primarily through program sales and funded development projects.